darianhuotari/elon_sort/README.md

 Run `tests.py`

 ### Note:
-If this made you laugh, it did it's job.
-And you shouldn't use this.
+If this made you laugh, it did it's job :smiley: And you shouldn't use this.